maphew/zadam-trilium-wiki/Attributes.md

 * `runOnNoteDeletion` - executes when note is being deleted.
 * `runOnBranchCreation` and `runOnBranchDeletion` - executes when a branch is created/deleted.
 Branches are links between a parent and a child note, and are created when e.g. cloning or moving notes.
 * `runOnAttributeCreation` - executes when new attribute is created for the note which defines this relation
-* `runOnAttributeChange` - executes when the attribute is changed of a note which defines this relation
+* `runOnAttributeChange` -  executes when the attribute is changed of a note which defines this relation.
+This is triggered also when the attribute is deleted

 Other relations:
 * `template` - attached note's attributes will be inherited even without parent-child relationship.
 See [[template]] for details.